zainababubakar/Markdown-Template/Introduction.md

 ---
 title: Product Name
 language tabs:
-    should include all languages in which code samples and implementation were written in the format below -java
+    should include all languages in which sample code and implementation were written, in the format below -java
     -csharp
     -php